anubhav06/disasteropedia/README.md

 ## Documentation 📖

-In progress.
-Will be added soon.
+[In progress.](https://github.com/anubhav06/disasteropedia/wiki) Will be completed soon.

 ## LICENSE ⚖️